 Technical SEO Audit Checklist For Local Businesses

-You know how crucial Technical SEO is for getting your local business noticed online.
+You know how crucial technical SEO is for getting your local business noticed online.
 It’s the engine under the bonnet, making sure your website is fast, easy for Google to understand, and pops up when locals are searching.

 In my experience running Search Scope here in Perth, I’ve seen countless businesses with great services fail to get traction simply because their website’s technical foundation wasn’t right.
 Getting this right isn’t just about ticking boxes; it’s about directly connecting with customers in your area who are ready to buy.